 Solid-surface materials revolutionized kitchen and bathroom countertops beginning in the 1970s and 1980s.
 This manmade material made from acrylic, epoxy, and polyester resins could be made to look like natural stone, could be fabricated in any size for completely seamless installations, and was extremely durable.
 The surface could literally be sanded clean if and when stain or other damage occurred.

 Solid-surface materials were pioneered by the Dupont company in the 1960s under the trade name Corian, and to this day, the Corian label is sometimes used generically (and incorrectly) to refer to any solid-surface material by any manufacturer.
 Other strong competitors for Corian include Swanstone, Wilsonart Solid Surface, and Formica Solid Surface.
 These products are all similar, though they use different formulations of resins in order to offer unique looks.

 After solid-material exploded into use as a countertop material, it didn't take long for manufacturers to begin fabricating it for other uses, such as panels for shower walls.
 One of the most popular innovations was to mold integrated sinks right into the kitchen or bathroom countertops for an utterly seamless installation.

-Integrated solid-surface sinks are still a very common style, but the durability and easy maintenance of solid surface materials also led to the manufacturer of sink-only units—solid surface fixtures that can be used with other countertop materials.
+Integrated solid-surface countertop/sinks are still a very common style, but the durability and easy maintenance of the material has also led to the manufacturer of sink-only units—solid-surface fixtures that can be used with other countertop materials.
 You can, for example, now buy a solid surface sink to use with a ceramic tile, granite, or quartz engineered stone countertop.
-Usually this are drop-in sink units that will work with any countertop material.
+Usually, these are drop-in sink units that will work with any countertop material.

 Here are some examples of solid-surface sinks in various styles for your kitchen.